-Audio Description devices, Braille guidebooks and digital audio tours are available to help Guests with visual disabilities.
+Discover what services and devices are available to help Guests with visual disabilities.

 Trained service animals are welcome in most locations throughout the Disneyland Resort; however, all service animals must remain on a leash or harness at all times.
-Cast Members are not permitted to handle service animals.
-Attractions at the Disneyland Resort are accessible to Guests with service animals via the standard queue.
+Learn more about service animals at the Disneyland Resort.

 Should you or any member of your party have a photosensitivity or seizure disorder, we recommend that you check with your personal physician for specific instructions before visiting the Disneyland Resort.